 - photosensitive liposomes for tissue vascularization

-Furthermore, this program focuses on the development of mathematical and computational methods, the development of screening and processing tools, and the discovery of design principles to design, build, and test engineered biophotonic modules.
+Furthermore, this program focuses on the development of mathematical and computational methods, the development of screening and processing tools, and the discovery of design principles as key components in the design, build, and test methodology to engineer relevant biophotonic modules.

-The development of integrated systems is supported by the Bionic Systems, Robotic Systems, Synthetic Biological Systems, and Biomimetic Systems programs.
+The development of integrated systems is supported by the Bionic Systems, Robotic Systems, Synthetic Biological Systems, and Adaptive Biomaterial Systems programs.
 The development of technologies for optical imaging is supported by the NIBIB Optical Imaging and Spectroscopy program, and the development of optical probes for imaging is supported by the NIBIB Molecular Probes and Imaging Agents program.